 Feb 26, 27, 28

+We drove from Parker to the northwest side of Phoenix and are staying at Desert's Edge RV Resort for 3 nights.
 We set up in a nice spot with an orange tree, a 10 ft cactus and an oleander hedge.
 There are a few oranges on the tree and it is in blossom and the fragrance is beautiful.
 I didn't realize that orange trees would have blossoms at the same time as fruit is on the tree.

 Once we were set up we drove about 30 minutes east to Scottsdale where Daryl's sister Pam (from Kelowna) was visiting a friend.
 We stayed for dinner and had a really nice time with Pam, Sue, Betty, Anna and Bruce.